About this site

 Of course, this only happens if you sort the lot list by recommended, or are viewing a single lot.
 If you're viewing a lot from an auction, only other lots from that auction will be shown.

-We never sell data on your interests or do anything with them other than give you recommended lots and make this cool chart.
+We never sell data on your interests or do anything with them other than give you recommended lots.

 How exactly do dynamic endings work?